This post may contain affiliate links.

 One common complaint about RV furniture is that it’s uncomfortable for adults to sleep on – particularly the beds that are made from dining booth cushions.

-RV owner Janet Upton felt that a comfortable daybed was more important than a dining booth, so she added a full-sized memory foam mattress on top of her folded-down dinette cushions with cube storage shelves underneath for added support and extra storage.
+RV owner Janet Upton felt that a comfortable daybed was more important than a dining booth.
+She added a full-sized memory foam mattress on top of her dinette cushions and added cube storage shelves underneath for storage.

 Another RV owner, Christine Scott, added a memory foam mattress to her dining booth as well, and she made a cushion for back support which can move to the sofa to make it more comfortable to sleep on also.